Pebble transducers with unary output: Deciding if -pebble is -blind

 Since the equivalence between marbles and pebbles is established, we now compare $1$-pebble (which are $1$-marble) transducers with $1$-blind transducers.
 It turns out that $1$-pebble are strictly more expressive; the main goal of this section is to show Theorem \ref{theo:membership}.

 \begin{theorem}[Membership] One can decide if a function given by a $1$-marble (or $1$-pebble) transducer can be computed by a $k$-blind transducer for some $k \ge 0$.
-If this condition holds, one can always build a $1$-blind transducer which computes it. \end{theorem}
+If this condition holds, one can build a $1$-blind transducer which computes it. \end{theorem}

 Let us fix a function $f: A^+ \rightarrow \Nat$ described by a $1$-marble bimachine $\trans = (A,M, \mu, \oras, \lambda)$.
 For $\exte \in \oras$, let $\trans_{\exte} \defined (A,M, \mu, \lambda_{\exte})$ be the bimachine which computes it.
-We enforce the morphism $\mu$ to be surjective (up to co-restricting it) and the same in all machines (up to taking the product of all morphisms used).
+We enforce the morphism $\mu$ to be surjective (up to considering the co-restriction to its image) and the same in all machines (up to taking the product of all morphisms used).
 Our goal is to give a decidable condition on $\trans$ for $f$ to be computable by a $1$-blind transducer.
 For this purpose, we define the notion of \emph{bitype}.
 Intuitively, it describes two disjoint factors in an input word, together with a finite abstraction of their "context".
-Let $\mh \defined 3|M|$ (it will be justified by Theorem \ref{theo:simon}).